-The progress of modern agricultural industry and new production mode put forward higher standards for production efficiency and emission reduction.
-As an important energy-consuming field, agricultural equipment, intelligent agricultural machinery equipment based on new energy, has become an important direction for the green transformation and upgrading of agricultural production machinery in the future due to its good mechanical design characteristics and clean and low pollution [1-5].
-Among them, fuel cells are ideal conversion devices for hydrogen energy, which is abundant in source and green and low-carbon.
+The progress of the modern agricultural industry and a new production mode impose higher standards on production efficiency and emission reduction.
+As an important energy-consuming field, agricultural equipment, intelligent agricultural machinery equipment based on new energy has become an important direction for the green transformation and upgrading of agricultural production machinery in the future due to its good mechanical design characteristics and clean and low pollution [1-5].
+Among them, fuel cells are ideal conversion devices for green and lowcarbon hydrogen energy, which is abundant.
 Since they do not go through the thermal engine process, the energy conversion rate is as high as 40%-60%, but they have the characteristics of soft output characteristics and slow dynamic response.
-They are usually equipped with auxiliary power sources such as power batteries to adapt to the complex operating environment of tractors [6-7].
+They are usually equipped with auxiliary power sources such as power batteries to adapt to the complex operating environment of tractors [6, 7].